 In her portrait, Countess Bucquoi [boo-KWAH] is dressed up in the fashion of the day, reflecting the late 1700s trend toward naturalness and simplicity.
-As natural and casual as the countess appears, however, the artist has carefully arranged her pose, costume and setting to glamorize her for posterity.
+As natural and casual as the countess appears, however, the artist carefully arranged her pose, costume, and setting to glamorize her for posterity.

 The 1700s were a particularly complex and contradictory time in France, characterized by great advances in science and philosophy as well as political and social upheaval.
 A growing belief in liberty and equality conflicted with a society rooted in traditions of monarchical government and established authority.
 The struggle between these values culminated in the French Revolution of 1789.

 With the revolution came a greater awareness of class differences and a desire for change and self-expression-all of which were reflected in the way people dressed.

 With the gradual disintegration of the aristocracy and the rise of the middle class, clothing became more alike for all classes of society.

-Prior to the revolution, French aristocratic fashion was the model for women in all of Europe.
+Prior to the revolution.
+French aristocratic fashion was the model for women in all of Europe.
 The clothing was known for bodices heavily reinforced with bone, wide hooped skirts of sumptuous brocades and damasks (thick, shiny, patterned fabrics), and elaborate powdered headdresses.
 During the 1700s, this extravagant style, which emphasized the gap between the classes, gradually became outdated as a taste for informality emerged.
 Naturalness and simplicity became popular, and gowns were often made of muslin or indienne, a fine cotton that came in white or pastel colors, instead of brocade and damask.
-The artist Marie Louise Elisabeth Vigée-Le Brun [VEE-zhay luh-BRUN], who encouraged her sitters to dress informally, actually helped launch this fashion style through her many portraits of Queen Marie Antoinette.
-One particular painting of the queen wearing a straw hat and white muslin dress caused a sensation when it was shown at the exhibition of the 1783 Salon.
-Many thought it improper for the queen to dress in such an informal manner.
-Despite this resistance, simplicity became highly fashionable during the last years of Marie Antoinette's reign.
+The artist, Élisabeth Louise Vigée Le Brun [VEE-zhay luh-BRUN], encouraged her sitters to dress informally.
+In doing so, she actually helped launch this fashion style through her many portraits of Queen Marie Antoinette.